montyleib/meshcoretomqtt/README.md

 # meshcoretomqtt
 A python based script to send meshore debug and packet capture data to MQTT for analysis.
-Requires meshcore repeater to be connected to a raspberry pi, server or similar linux device able to run python.
+Requires a meshcore repeater to be connected to a raspberry pi, server or similar linux device able to run python.

 The goal is to have multiple repeaters logging data to the same MQTT server so you can "easily" troubleshoot packets through the mesh.
 You will need to build a custom image with packet logging and/or debug for your repeater to view the data.
 Alternatively you could obtain custom images from someone that can build them for you.